 In Gartner’s Magic Quadrant, Commercetools has grown from a visionary to a leader since the last iteration of the research because of the increase in customers and geographical expansion.
 The main focus of Commercetools is big, complex organizations that require scalability at speed.
 The digital retail platform advertises itself as the “most flexible,” 100% API-first, and cloud-based commerce platform.

-Commercetools is quite an underdog compared to retail software giants, such as Magento, Shopify, or Bigcommerce.
+The results of the eCommerce platform comparison show that Commercetools is quite an underdog compared to retail software giants, such as Magento, Shopify, or Bigcommerce.
 Still, the platform has experience with some big companies under its belt, including Audi, Bang & Olufsen, Carhartt, and Yamaha.
-Last year, the digital commerce platform secured $145 million of investments.
+Last year, the digital commerce platform closed $140 million in funding and was evaluated at $1.9 billion.
 Overall, Commercetools’ rapid growth and strategic focus make it a great contender for this article.

 Commercetools Pros for Medium and Large Businesses